the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 There may be two questions popping up in your head.
 First, you may be wondering why we need the `setTimeout()` method.
 In our Promise, we need the time out to create an artificial delay.
 Without the time out, the promise would resolve immediatly; which is fine and works too, but which doesn't mimic the client-server communication behavior where it takes time until data arrives on a client from a remote server.

 Second, you may be wondering why we are not just using the `setTimeout()` method without a Promise like we have seen it in a previous section.
-While we could create the artificial delay this way, we wouldn't hold any variable as reference which represents the promised data.
-By having a promise at our hand after we make a request to a server, we can move this promise like any other value around (e.g. as argument for a function) and call methods (e.g. `then()` and `catch()`) on it.
+While we could create the artificial delay this way, we wouldn't hold any variable (here: `promise`) as reference which represents the container for the data.
+By having a promise at our hands after making a request to a server, we can move this promise like any other value around (e.g. as argument for a function) and call methods (e.g. `then()` and `catch()`) on it.

 Sometimes a request to a server will fail, for example when the data cannot be found or a user isn't authorized to see the data.
 Then we do not get any data, but an error.
 We can mimic this behavior with a Promise as well by using the `reject()` instead of the `resolve()` function.
-In addition, we can create error objects in JavaScript by using the built-in Error object:
+In addition, we can create error objects in JavaScript by using the built-in `Error` object:

 {title="index.js",lang="javascript"}
 ~~~~~~~